MaazAhmadd/cryptohunt/readme.txt

     DB_PASSWORD,
     DB_DATABASE
 }
-if you are using heroku then you can easily set them in app's setting then config var
+if you are using heroku then you can easily set them in app's setting then config vars

 // instructions for npm //
 1. open and extract the provided zip file